FANTASTIC TALES!

 It showed up looking like a cluster of spider bites, and it is possible that is what it was, and that the spider was carrying some Staph.
 At first that’s what I thought, but when I looked up spider bites it didn’t pan out – there were no fang marks for one, and no poisonous spiders in the area I live except Black Widows, which left a different looking wound.

 So, here we go again.
 My body was releasing Staph, and as the infection progressed, I got a sense of why this was happening.
-Remember – no accidents in my world, only synchronicities, and things that, however painful or strange, need to happen for some reason or another.
+Remember, for myself, I do not believe in accidents, only synchronicities, and things that, however painful or strange, need to happen for some reason or another.

 What I noticed was that as the infection progressed, despite the discomfort of my skin being eaten away, that leg actually began to feel much better on the inside.
-I was discovering a range of motion, nuance of movement, and finer degrees of inner awareness than I had previously had access to, and I realized that the bacteria was literally eating away the very old bracing pattern in the skin and fascia.
+I was discovering a range of motion, nuance of movement, and finer degrees of inner awareness than I previously had access to, and I realized that the bacteria was helping to disolve the very old bracing pattern in the skin and fascia.

 So, I needed to let it do what it needed to do.